mhdramzeen/k8s-demo/README.md

 ### Canary Deplyment

 ```
-Create namespace for the monitoring tool
+# Creating a namespace for the canary deployment
 kubect create ns canary-deployment
 ```